-It's a powerful big picture, progression.
-It seems clear to me, the enemy is behind this.
+It's a powerful, big picture, progression.
+And it seems clear to me, the enemy is behind it.
 He's used every major scientific theory to steadily lead people further and further away from God!

 And it's a huge challenge for us as believers, because reaching people requires us to understand their thinking.
 And society in general is being swept farther and farther away from the Gospel by these massive currents.
-It's time we learn to identify this pattern and seek new ways to reach a lost and dying world.
+It's time we learn to identify these patterns and seek new ways to reach a lost and dying world.